EnriqueArranz/user-activity-manager/README.md

 1. Open your preferred web browser (e.g., Chrome, Firefox, Safari)
 2. Navigate to `http://localhost:8080`
 3. You should see the home page of the User Activity Manager
+4. There is a JSON called example to try import activities method.

 The application uses Thymeleaf for server-side rendering of HTML pages, providing a user-friendly interface for managing user activities.
 You can navigate through different pages and perform various operations directly in your browser.